daisycrego/os_hw3/daisyNotes.md

       - Wait…?
     - But are user processes the only ones passing through exit?
 Could we end up with negative numTicketsTotal because non-user processes will also result in decrementing of numTicketsTotal?
 - Changed the scheduler
+- Added the settickets system call.
+  - Add settickets to syscall.c
+  - Assign it a number in syscall.h
+  - Give it a prototype in user.h
+  - Add it to usys.S, which generates the user-space assembly code for it
+  - Add implementation in sysproc.c
+- Ran testLottery: forks, in child runs normally, in the parent sleeps forever.
+Checks whether numTicketsTotal is incremented properly.
+- Ran lotterytest: Awards 2 processes different number of tickets (20 vs 80), runs CPU-intensive spin program, clocks runtimes of each.
+  - Added lotterytest to UPROGS in Makefile

 **?
 Are user processes the only ones "scheduled"?**
    - I think so, because the only way we end in the kernel is when we trap, interrupt, etc., no?